Guide to Taxation in Malaysia

 When a transfer of property or assets in Malaysia involves full or partial cash payment, the acquirer must withhold the entire cash consideration.
 The withholding rate is either 3% of the total acquisition price or 7% if the disposer is neither a citizen nor an incorporated company in Malaysia.

-This withheld cash needs to submit and need to apply against the amount of RPGT payable by the disposer.
+This withheld cash needs to be submitted and applied against the amount of RPGT payable by the disposer.

 Payment by Disposer